FAForever/wiki-pages/Development/AI/AI-Modding.md

    },
  }
 ```
-This is the table that the lobby will load in to give your AI as an option, and has subcategories for normal and cheating AIs.
-We can stick as many AIs as we like in here.
+This is the table that the lobby will load in to give your AI as an option and has subcategories for normal and cheating AIs.
+We can stick as many AIs as we like here.

-Next we need to create some lobby tooltips for our new AIs, these are the help texts that come up when someone hovers over our AI.
+Next, we need to create some lobby tooltips for our new AIs, these are the help texts that come up when someone hovers over our AI.
 To do this we will be adding to the **Tooltips** object in **/lua/ui/help/tooltips.lua**.

-Since this is already full of stuff, what we really want to do is append to it (rather than have to maintain an up to date tooltips.lua every time a new FAF patch comes out).
+Since this is already full of stuff, what we want to do is append to it (rather than have to maintain up-to-date tooltips.lua every time a new FAF patch comes out).

-For this we create our shadow file in **schook**: **/schook/lua/ui/help/tooltips.lua**, and our file contents should look something like:
+For this we create our shadow file in **schook**: **/schook/lua/ui/help/tooltips.lua**, and our file contents should look something like this:
 ```lua
 Tooltips.aitype_mycustomai1 = { title = "This is the title for Custom AI 1", description = "This AI really is epic!!", }